"It's a great place to be!"

 The College does hold Open Days and Information Evenings throughout the year, however we particularly enjoy personalising a tour just for you.
 Every parent and child of every family has different needs, individual apprehensions, different questions and their own expectations, and on a personal tour we can discuss these in detail and know you are leaving with all the knowledge you require.

-We encourage you to contact us to discuss your needs or arrange your very own College tour.
+We encourage you to contact us to discuss your needs or book your very own College tour.
 Our Enrolments Officer, Mrs Anna Rosendale would love to speak with you so please call her on 07 4039 9021 or send an email to firstname.lastname@example.org.